rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 [resolve]: https://github.com/mozilla/rust/blob/master/src/rustc/middle/resolve.rs
 [borrowck]: https://github.com/mozilla/rust/blob/master/src/rustc/middle/borrowck.rs

-A research browser engine called [Servo][servo], currently 17,000+ lines across more than a dozen crates, will be a large task-oriented, graphical engine, exercising interesting Rust features, and integrating many native libraries (note that it can be difficult to build currently).
+A research browser engine called [Servo][servo], currently 17,000+ lines across more than a dozen crates, will be exercising a lot of Rust's distinct type-system and concurrency features, and integrating many native libraries.
+Note that Servo pushes at all the rough edges of Rust and is regrettably difficult to build for the time being.

 [servo]: https://github.com/mozilla/servo